TristankMS/TACARS/README.md

 - Understand usage patterns, trends and issues for your Windows-based Public Key Infrastructure (PKI)
 - Use **Azure Monitor Workbooks** to provide comfortable reporting insights (in progress) (see [Wiki](https://github.com/TristankMS/TACARS/wiki) )

+**2022-11-08** - Minor Workbook update

 **2022-05-14** - LargeLogger and Process-Certutil updates to capture new SID information (KB5014754) when present in certificates

-**2021-11-25** - Initial release, designed to test the concept.

 **2022-04-04** - Doc updates to cover the Everything, EverythingCurrent modes.